 Across the state, American Electric Power also reported thousands without power.

 The outages strongly affected several areas in and around Akron, including Tallmadge, the Highland Square, Northwest Akron and Ellet neighborhoods and Barberton.
+An area of Merriman Hills still had between 500 and 1500 customers without power Saturday morning.

 In some communities such as Mogadore, New Franklin and Clinton, more than half of the FirstEnergy customers were without power.